manueldinisjunior/web-check/.github/README.md

 The Headers task involves extracting and interpreting the HTTP headers sent by the target website during the request-response cycle.
 HTTP headers are key-value pairs sent at the start of an HTTP response, or before the actual data.
 Headers contain important directives for how to handle the data being transferred, including cache policies, content types, encoding, server information, security policies, and more.

 ###### Use Cases
-Analyzing HTTP headers can provide significant insights in an OSINT investigation.
+Analyzing HTTP headers can provide significant insights into an OSINT investigation.
 Headers can reveal specific server configurations, chosen technologies, caching directives, and various security settings.
 This information can help to determine a website's underlying technology stack, server-side security measures, potential vulnerabilities, and general operational practices.

 ###### Useful Links
 - [HTTP Headers - Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)